-During the nine months ended February 28, 2019, the Company announced its intention to undertake a private placement.
-This was concluded in March 2019; \$197,315 of funds were receipted prior to the closing of the private placement (comparative nine-month period - \$161,455).
-The Company closed the private placement on March 8, 2019 raising total gross proceeds of \$735,575 which will be used for exploration activities and general working capital.
-Financing costs paid relate to the previous private placement completed in May 2018.
+During the twelve months ended May 31, 2019, the Company undertook a private placement raising total gross proceeds of \$735,575 which were used for exploration activities and general working capital requirements.
+Financing costs paid related to the private placement undertaken in the current period of \$20,661 and the balance of payments relate to costs incurred in relation to the previous private placement completed in May 2018.